 Last Updated on

-Toddlers are growing babies with a developing mind.
-Their ability to think is growing at a faster pace.
+As babies grow, their minds develop too.
+Their ability to think grows at a faster pace.
 When babies enter toddlerhood, they pretty much know what they want and what they don’t.
 Of course, they are still too young to understand the consequences of certain actions, but they realise that they need to say certain words to get or avoid something.
-Therefore, they use “no”, just like adults do.
+Therefore, they use ‘no’, just like adults do.

 If you’ve experienced your toddler’s opposition, remember that it’s normal until it becomes a behavioural issue.
 Therefore, don’t be taken aback when you get an extreme response.
 It is, in fact, a sign that your toddler is becoming independent and making his own decisions.
 Also, opposing is a way for your little one to assert himself and feel in control.